 When a pet dies, you miss them to a degree that is almost unbelievable.

-Losing a dog or a cat, or even a horse, leaves such a huge void that many people avoid getting a new pet because they don’t wish to go through the intense sense of loss again.
+Losing a dog or a cat, even a horse, leaves such a huge void that many people avoid getting a new pet because they don’t wish to go through the intense sense of loss again.
 So, what tools can we use to make this a little easier?

-The weird thing was, if I had paid total attention to Finnie the previous night, I would have noticed that she was saying goodbye.
+If I had paid total attention to Finnie the previous night, I would have noticed that she was saying goodbye.
 She behaved so, so differently.
 From her point of view, it was all perfectly planned but I could not find ease with her death.

 A few days later Finnie came to me and said, ‘Why aren’t you celebrating my choice?
 I chose this.
 This was a very conscious choice on my part.’